SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 There was a lot of duplication in our tests so lets go back and do some refactoring.
-Since we're never passing any props to the `Root`, we can just shallow render it once and then make all our assertions.
-Often times I find myself wrapping a section of tests in sub describe blocks that pass in a certain set of props and then make a bunch of assertions given those props.
+Since we're never passing any props to the `Root`, we can just shallow render it once and then make all our assertions off that one wrapper.
+Often times I find myself wrapping a section of tests in 'sub' describe blocks that pass in a certain set of props and then make a bunch of assertions given those props.
+Similar to using 'context' blocks if you've used RSpec.

 ```javascript
 describe('(Container) Root', () => {